Debian Libre Live Images

 Status

 This is early work, and the primary audience are people already familiar with Debian.
-Successful installation on several laptops, desktops and servers have been completed.
+Successful installation on several laptops, desktops and servers have been completed, including both amd64 and arm64.
 Some installation reports are available under issues.
 If you install using these images please open an issue as an installation report to allows other to gain understanding and confidence in what works.
-Of course, for anything not working, please open issues to start discussion.
+For anything not working, please open issues to start discussion.

 Design